 If you believe you have been bitten, the best way to confirm this is by locating the bugs themselves (usually in seams of mattresses) or look for their bloodstains, or for black spots of insect waste where bedbugs might crawl to hide in furniture, beds, etc. Note also that there can be a sweet odor from the scent glands of the bedbugs if a large number of them is present.

-Other than finding live bugs, the bloodstains, black spots, and even the finding of shed skins of bed bugs in crevices and cracks on or near beds, may not actually indicate an active bed bug infestation.
-It is best to locate some actual bedbugs to confirm that there really is an active infestation.
+Finding the bloodstains, black spots, and even the shed skins of bed bugs in crevices and cracks on or near beds may not actually indicate an active bed bug infestation.
+It is best to locate some actual live bedbugs to confirm that there really is an active infestation.

 It would be preferable to first try to rule out other sources such as flying gnats, mosquitoes, fleas or mites.
 One possible way to catch bedbugs is with double-sided carpet tape.
 Place the tape around the bed and around the edges of the mattress where it won't be in the way and leave it there for a few days.